shoeffner/monty/02_VariablesAssignments/slides.md

 Strength ($S$)    20

-When they hit an enemy with a strong attack, damage $D$ is calculated by the following formula[@gamefaq2008]:
+When they hit an enemy with a strong attack, damage $D$ is calculated by the following formula [@gamefaq2008]:

 $D = \left\lfloor 5 + 1.15 S + 0.1 L \right\rfloor$

-1. Calculate how much damage a knight deals with a single strong attack.
+1. Calculate the damage a knight deals with a strong attack.
 2. Assume one knight is a bit stronger than the others: with level 32 he got a strength value of 21.
 How much damage does he deal with a single strong attack?